-[and an estimate of []

-UMSI expenditures

-that are not covered

-by external sources.

-5. Repeat the iDEI

-Lightning Talks Event

-which features faculty

-and graduate student

-DEI related research

-along with staff led

-DEI projects.
-Consider

-partnerships with

-research teams or

-groups within UMSI,

-such as MISC., and

-other ways to enhance

-this work and explore

-ways to engage more

-undergraduate students.

-6. Continue sharing

-e

-DEI related research,

-broadly defined,

-through UMSI news

-and public relations

-efforts to generate

-coverage at the

-University level and in

-the broader media, as

-well as internally

-through the DEI

-newsletter and the

-UMSI.life school

-newsletter.

-Faculty and Promote Number of 1.
-Continue to fund and Dean;

-Students participation in students administer the Associate

-Suuciits · · Dean for

-research by participating in Research Experience

-undergraduate UMSI sponsored for Masters Students Academic

-and master's pipeline (REMS) summer Affairs;

-students from program(s) and research program.
-Assistant Dean

-groups that are number of these 2.
-Continue to support for DEI;

-under- students who mechanisms for multi- Assistant

-represented- matriculate in year follow up with Director for

-÷

-including women, first doctoral UMSI pipeline Outreach and External

-generation college students and underrepresent ed minorities UMSI or elsewhere. tracking initial participation to future matriculation in graduate programs.
-Transfer Initiatives -- ----------------------- --- -------------------------
+Faculty and Promote Number of on external funders and an estimate of UMSI expenditures that are not covered by external sources.
+5. Repeat the iDEI Lightning Talks Event which features faculty and graduate student DEI related research along with staff led DEI projects.
+Consider partnerships with research teams or groups within UMSI, such as MISC., and other ways to enhance this work and explore ways to engage more undergraduate students.
+6. Continue sharing DEI related research, broadly defined, through UMSI news and public relations efforts to generate coverage at the University level and in the broader media, as well as internally through the DEI newsletter and the UMSI.life school newsletter.
+Dean Faculty and Students participation in research by undergraduate and master's students from groups that are under-represented-including students participating in UMSI sponsored pipeline program(s) and number of these students who matriculate in doctoral 1.
+Continue to fund and administer the Research Experience for Masters Students (REMS) summer research program.
+2. Continue to support mechanisms for multiyear follow up with UMSI pipeline Dean; Associate Dean for Academic Affairs; Assistant Dean for DEI; Assistant Director for Outreach and women, first generation college students and underrepresent ed minorities programs at UMSI or elsewhere. program participants, tracking initial participation to future matriculation in graduate programs.
+External Transfer Initiatives --- -------------------------------------- -- -------------------------------------